 Having to glue a joint requires more steps than a bolt-on neck.
 And while the costs are very close, the screw-on connection still comes in cheaper to produce.

 And even though this is true, you will still find a few entry-level guitars with a set neck.
 So when it comes to cost, the difference isn’t worth considering anymore.

 - Bolt-on neck guitars are less expensive to produce

 - It takes less time to manufacture and assemble bolt-on neck guitars

 While a bolt-on is a bit cheaper to make, this doesn’t mean that they are inferior to the set neck.
 Technology in guitar building today is quite robust.
-Bolt-on guitars that are designed right will apply threaded inserts into the body and high tensile strength bolts.
+Bolt-on guitars require threaded inserts into the body and high-tensile strength bolts.

 The combination of these mechanical parts and a good design means a tough connection!
 The set neck as well is a very rigid joint because of the type and glue used.